Amit-Shukla07/boringCampus/README.md

 # Boring Campus Management System

 > **Note:** The `.db` file is directly pushed to git for demo purposes to ensure the application works immediately upon deployment.
-In a real production environment, database files is not be committed to version control.
+In a real production environment, database files isre not be committed to version control.

 A modern, responsive web application for managing Boring Campus's daily operations, student records, attendance, and communication.